WELCOME TO THE SHORES OF SOUTH DEVON WEBSITE

 South Devon is blessed with a wonderful coastline and with rocky shores many of which are within easy reach with public transport.
 These shores contain a marvellous range of extraordinary and exotic marine animals and plants that live and compete in the inter-tidal zone.
 The variety and extraordinary ecology of this local environment can match that of anywhere in the world.

-The group’s aims are
+The Association’s aims are

 1) To celebrate and promote interest in the varied and highly diverse shores of the south Devon coast